 A few principles that actually matter in practice:

 Reward granularity is a separate decision from reward type.
 You can score at the trajectory level (did the final output pass?), turn level (was each tool invocation useful?), or per-step with process rewards.
 Turn-level supervision, as Nanbeige4.1 does across up to 600 tool calls, enables finer credit assignment — the model can learn that the problem was a bad search query in turn 23, not that the entire episode failed.
+Think of it like project management; we only need to check if the lightbulb is lit if we are changing a lightbulb, but we will need regular inspections and milestones if we are doing a full kitchen remodeling.

 Static rubrics get gamed.
 Models learn to write answers that score well on your rubric rather than solving the problem.
 DR Tulu’s RLER (Rubric-Level Evolving Reward) co-evolves the rubric with the policy during training.
 Harder to exploit a moving target.